 - All events (including ones held at the Golf Course) must reserve the space prior to the event with Conference Operations and Events on the Grinnell website

 - Alcohol Agreements and scheduling the pre-event meeting must be completed by 5 pm on the Friday one full week prior to a large event with more than 20 people, or by 5 pm the Wednesday prior to a small event with fewer than 20 people, and by 5 p.m. on the Friday TWO full weeks prior to a Golf Course event.

-- All hosts of large (greater than 20 attendees) events are required to meet with Adam Gilbert within the week prior to their event.
+- All hosts of large (greater than 20 attendees) events are required to meet with the Assistant Director of Student Involvement or their designee the week prior to the event.
 Meeting will include review of all event guidelines and procedures.
 Meeting should be scheduled by 5 pm the Friday a week prior to the event.

-- Party hosts for Harris events will meet jointly for a single meeting together with Michael Sims for Harris reservations and Adam Gilbert for the Alcohol Agreement.
+- Party hosts for Harris events will meet jointly for a single meeting together with the Assistant Dean of Student Involvement for Harris reservations and Assistant Director of Student Involvement for the Alcohol Agreement.

-- Party hosts for Grinnell College Golf Course events will meet jointly for a single meeting together with Adam Gilbert for the Alcohol Agreement, Shane Hart for the Golf Course reservations, and Michael Sims for ACESS arrangements.
+- Party hosts for Grinnell College Golf Course events will meet jointly for a single meeting together with the Assistant Director of Student Involvement for the Alcohol Agreement, Shane Hart for the Golf Course reservations, and Assistant Dean of Student Involvement for ACESS arrangements.

 - There may be additional fees for use of the Golf Course facilities for events scheduled outside of normal business hours.